 “Nothing was done without Jared’s approval,” a former Trump campaign advisor told Business Insider.
 “What Stepien doesn’t know is because Jared doesn’t want him to know.”

 The use of shell companies is indeed nothing new in American political life.
 During the 2016 election, Hillary Clinton’s campaign and the DNC collectively funneled approximately $12.4 million through the law firm Perkins Coie to avoid properly disclosing an opposition research contract with Fusion GPS.
 That arrangement gave birth to the salacious Russian dossier.
 That figure is dwarfed, however, by the amount of money that evaporated in the hands of Kushner and the Trump campaign.
 Moreover, Democrats may have lost the 2016 election but at least got something for their money—opposition research, manufactured though it was.

-On the other hand, the Trump campaign lost its bid for reelection, and no one has any idea what happened to nearly half a billion dollars.
+On the other hand, the Trump campaign lost its bid for reelection, and no one has any idea what happened to nearly a billion dollars.
 This doesn’t seem to bother Kushner, the man at the center of it all, who recently purchased a $30 million lot on Indian Creek Island, a private, guarded and gated redoubt in Florida with a 13-man police force for just 29 residences.
 And the fundraising machine appears ready to roll on.